jackdbd/zig-bolognajs/slides/translate-c-2.md

 <Transform scale="0.9">

-The translation might not be complete, so check:
+The translation might not be perfect, so check:

 ```sh
 cat napi_api.zig  | grep 'unable to translate'